SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/tutorials/Using_visio_to_control_dashboard_feed_components.md

    > [!NOTE]
    > When you make changes to the Visio file, they will immediately appear in DataMiner Cube as soon as you save the file.

-1. Start by adding a new rectangle that represents a table row.
+1. Add a large rectangle that represents a table row.
-1. Add a new textbox with the text *[tableIndex]*, and move it on top of the rectangle.
+1. Add a textbox with the text *[tableIndex]*, and move it on top of the rectangle.
-1. Add a new smaller rectangle that will act as a button to navigate to the Dashboards app.
+1. Add a small rectangle that will act as a button to navigate to the Dashboards app.
 Double-click the rectangle, give it a useful description, and move it on top of the first rectangle representing a row.
-1. CTRL-click all three components to highlight them all, then right-click, and group them.
+1. CTRL-click all three components to select them all, then right-click, and select *Group > Group*.

    You should see the following under the *Drawing Explorer*: